 The school has implemented a blocked curriculum approach to the teaching of Mathematics.
 This ensures that children are able to focus for longer on each specific area of Maths and develop a more secure understanding over time.
 This approach is also designed to enable children to progress to a greater depth of understanding.
 Subsequent blocks continue to consolidate previous learning so that the children continually practise key skills and are able to recognise how different aspects of Maths are linked.
-For example, when children have completed a block which has enabled them to master the multiplication of two-digit numbers, a subsequent block on area and shape might provide opportunities to use this understanding when calculating the area of shapes with 2 digit length and width dimensions.
+For example, when children have completed a block which has enabled them to master the multiplication of two-digit numbers, a subsequent block on area and shape might provide opportunities to use this understanding when calculating the area of shapes with 2-digit length and width dimensions.
 Interleaving the Maths curriculum enables us to ensure fluency and reasoning are taught fully and learning is maximised.

-There is a clear progression provided within the Medium-Term Plans and progression maps which enable objectives from the National Curriculum to be covered in a timely manner.
+There is a clear progression provided within the Medium Term Plans and progression maps which enable objectives from the National Curriculum to be covered in a timely manner.
+Teachers are responsible for the adaptation of this pathway and will pass information onto the subject lead as well as the next year group relating to gaps in knowledge or objectives not fully covered.